Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/tests.rst

 All end-to-end tests are written with `Cypress <https://www.cypress.io>`_.

-If you want to run all cypress tests locally just launch
+If you want to run all cypress tests locally just launch:

 .. code-block:: bash